NgariNdungu/rails-on-docker/README.md

     username: postgres
   ...
   ~~~
-8. Start the app with `docker-compose up`
+6. Generate the databases with 'docker-compose exec app bundle exec rails db:create'
-9. Generate the databases with 'docker-compose exec app bundle exec rails db:create'
+7. Start the app with `docker-compose up`
-10. Nagivate to http://localhost on your browser.
+8. Nagivate to http://localhost on your browser.
 You should see the rails welcome page.